Who is eligible to apply for incubation?

 While there are many varying definitions of volunteering, we’re defining it as-

-•Offering time pro bono to an organized activity outside of one’s own family and neighbours’/friends’ network.
+* Offering time pro bono to an organised activity outside of one’s own family and neighbours’/friends’ network.

-•Can be one-off (clean a beach), episodic (helping when asked), regular (teaching children) or project-based (designing a data capturing/tracking system for an org).
+* Can be one-off (clean a beach), episodic (helping when asked), regular (teaching children), project (designing a data capturing/tracking system for an org) or campaign-based (Daan Utsav, Women's Day).

-•Can be “hands-on deck” or skill-based (creating a strategy or a communication plan or designing a campaign).
+* Can be skill-based (creating a strategy or a communication plan or designing a campaign).

 Does "virtual volunteering" count?